erajasekar/erajasekar.github.io/_posts/2014-12-10-great-american-teach-in-explaining-programming-kids.md

 > *I like experimenting and research.* - Software programming is like conducting experiments, you will try something, if it doesn't work scratch that off and try different solution.
 It's also like doing research, you have to search the web, read the documentation, refer the books to come up with a solution.

-> *I enjoy continuous learning.* - Software programming requires continous learning of new technologies, programming language etc. There is always something exciting to learn.
+> *I enjoy continuous learning.* - Software programming requires continuous learning of new technologies, programming language etc. There is always something exciting to learn.

-> *Right mix of creativity (Arts) and logic (Engineering)* - When chooing a career, some may be interested in Arts like becoming a Musician, Poet or an Artist, and some may be interested in engineering that requires math and science skills.
+> *Right mix of creativity (Arts) and logic (Engineering)* - When choosing a career, some may be interested in Arts like becoming a Musician, Poet or an Artist, and some may be interested in engineering that requires math and science skills.
 Software programming utilizes right mix both skills.
 Writing a program is an art like composing a music at the same time it needs applying logical skills to solve the problem.

 > *No cost of raw materials* - Unlike other professions, it doesn't require any investment cost of raw materials.
 All you need is a computer and time to do programming.

-> *Work from anywhere internet is available* - I can pretty much work from anywhere internet is available like for eg. in startbucks.
+> *Work from anywhere internet is available* - I can pretty much work from anywhere internet is available like for eg. in starbucks.
 In our company we have flexibility to work from home every thursday.
 So I don't have to commute to office and can simply work from home for one day every week.

 ######[Slide 8](http://www.slideshare.net/slideshow/embed_code/41810550?startSlide=8) : Resources for learning programming